rmalhotra2192/meliora/docs/source/meliora/meliora.rst

    meliora.Grade_Migrations

-The analyses provide insight with regard to the stability of rating model outputs over the observation period.The stability of risk estimates is assessed using customer migrations, stability of the migration matrix and concentration in rating grades.
+The analyses provide insight with regard to the stability of rating model outputs over the observation period.
+The stability of risk estimates is assessed using customer migrations, stability of the migration matrix and concentration in rating grades.